nafee-ahmed/Heart-Disease-Prediction/README.md

 ## Installation Steps:

-Pre-requisites: Install conda version 4.12.0 with Python version 3
+Pre-requisites: Install MiniConda version 4.12.0 with Python version 3

 ## Steps to run the code: